mohsensoori/taverna-workbench/README.md

 # Docker Taverna Workbench

+Docker Taverna Workbench is the junction of two softwares:

-Taverna Workbench enables you to graphically create, edit and run workflows on your computer.
+***Taverna Workbench*** enables you to graphically create, edit and run workflows on your computer.

+***Docker*** is an open-source project that automates the deployment of applications inside software containers, by providing an additional layer of abstraction and automation of operating-system-level virtualization on Linux.
+Docker uses the resource isolation features of the Linux kernel such as cgroups and kernel namespaces, and a union-capable filesystem such as aufs and others to allow independent "containers" to run within a single Linux instance, avoiding the overhead of starting and maintaining virtual machines.

 ### Taverna Workbench Bioinformatics